Frequently Asked Questions

 Can I change easily the wine grenade from one tank to another?

 All you need to do is to power off the device, remove the components that are inside your first tank, and clean the device.
 If the tank is the same size and you want to go at the same rate, just install the unit in the second tank and power on.
-If you need to change size tank, size membrane and dose of oxygen, get in touch with your Wine Grenade representative 24 hours before doing so.
+If you need to change the tank size, membrane length and oxygen dose rate, it is important to update this info in the Wine Grenade web app.
+If you don't have access to the app, please email email@example.com.

 How is the device powered?